cliseo/cliseo/README.md

 ## 🤝 Contribute

-We welcome contributions of all kinds to **Cliseo** — whether it’s fixing bugs, adding new features, improving performance, or even enhancing the documentation!
+We welcome contributions of all kinds to **Cliseo** — whether it's fixing bugs, adding new features, improving performance, or even enhancing the documentation!

 ### How to Contribute